riteshzode18/hudevops-2025-riteshzode/containers/README.md

 code foulder: todoapp

-code written -- craeted Dockerfile and composefile but app is not working
+code written -- created Dockerfile and composefile but app is not working

 4Q.
 Set up a multi-container application using Podman Compose